MARCI-UTK/NAIRR_workshop_demo/README.md

 model.fc = torch.nn.Linear(model.fc.in_features, 14)
 ```

+The above changes have already been made in the code for this workshop (in `distributed_train.py`).

 ### Distributed Training with PyTorch DDP

 When training across multiple GPUs, the workload is split using **Distributed Data Parallel (DDP)**: